vis-kid/octopress_drafts_previewer/source/_posts/2016-03-03-Visial-Design-101.markdown

 static, rigid -> symetrical
 harder implement, more active and dynamic -> asymetrical

+Balance is all about keeping visual weight in check.
+We often like to look at things that are balanced around a vertical axis—a Rohrschach test image basically.
+Nothing wrong with that.
+This is a safe pattern to follow—very formal and ordered.
+If you can break that balance masterfully though, create a bit of a tension or surprise, maybe to hightlight some part, your design might appear more dynamic and interesting though.

+When you play with visual weight, you always deal with asymmetry in a way.
+You need to work on keeping the various non-mirrored images in a perceived balance.
+The elements involved are different from each other.
+It is not so much about getting a ruler out and measuring all the lengths and distances or whitespaces, but about creating a visual, perceived equilibrium.
+Not easy to do but it can result in very beautiful and elegant solutions.
+It shows the experience of a well considered and crafted design.

+All the design factors you have at your disposal, size, color, position, shape, quantity, texture and so on can influence the perceived weight individually and playing off of each other.

+This balance is more friendly, less static or rigid and conveys a design that appears more playful and dynamic.

 ## Unity

+Designs should overall aim to achieve unity when you put all the elements together but also between elements that build up the structure.
+Maybe it would not be crazy to call it macro- and micro-unity in that regard.
+This implies the sort of cohesion that makes viewers more comfortable and trusting as well as understanding how they should follow the content.
+My impression is that the more unified a design becomes the more invisible it gets.
+If nothing stands in the way that could block the users attention to elements that question the overall unity, the more frictionless the user experience can take place.
+Don’t make users think, right?

+Proximity, alignment, continuation and repetition can massively help to achieve perceived union among design elements.
+This also helps you separate pieces of the puzzle without using additional borders.

+It looks more classy that way as well I think.

+We want to perceive the overall structure first when we look at new things.
+A unified whole makes this process a lot more smooth.

 Design works cohesively as a whole nnothing sticks out from the rest